rivosinc/JumpStart/docs/quick_start_anatomy_of_a_diag.md

 ## Source Files

-By default, the JumptStart boot code will start in rcode, jump to machine mode, initialize the system (MMU, interrupts, exception handling etc) and then jump to the diag's `main` function in Supervisor mode.
+By default, the JumptStart boot code will start in machine mode, initialize the system (MMU, interrupts, exception handling etc) and then jump to the diag's `main` function in Supervisor mode.

 [`test021.c`](../tests/common/test021.c) contains `main()` that the JumpStart boot code will jump to after initializing the system.